ilscipio/scipio-erp/applications/solr/README.txt

 There are two methods for indexing data:

-2.1 Index rebuilding service (rebuildSolrIndex(Auto))
+2.1 Index rebuilding service (rebuildSolrIndex/rebuildSolrIndexAuto)

 rebuildSolrIndex is the most important data import service.
-It reindexes all Scipio Products existing in the system into the solr index.
-In Scipio a rebuildSolrIndex job runs once automatically after initial data load and again every server startup if the data appears to have been marked dirty (through SolrStatus entity) or when the "solr.config.version"/"solr.config.version.custom" property from solrconfig.properties is detected to have changed (from the last full indexing, through through SolrStatus entity).
+It reindexes all Scipio Products existing in the system into the solr index. rebuildSolrIndexAuto is a wrapper that invokes rebuildSolrIndex if the data is marked dirty, the schema appears to have changed or other conditions.

+In Scipio, a rebuildSolrIndexAuto job runs once automatically after initial data load and again every server startup if the data appears to have been marked dirty (through SolrStatus entity) or when the "solr.config.version"/"solr.config.version.custom" property from solrconfig.properties is detected to have changed (from the last full indexing, through through SolrStatus entity).

-This service can be triggered manually or by scheduling a job through the backend:
+These services can be triggered manually or by scheduling a job through the backend:

   https://localhost:8443/admin/control/SolrServices